Saturday, 20 April 2024

 Moroccan Discovery - our Travellers group set off for Adventure

-These photos were before we realised what was ahead.
+These photos were before we realized what was ahead.
 Our leader Margot showing the way.

 We arrived at our gate for the onward flight to Morocco to be met by what looked like hundreds of Muslim people trying to get home.
 Ramadan had recently concluded and we discovered that most of them had been on pilgrimage to Mecca in Saudi Arabia and had large amounts of excess baggage (read, shopping!)